 Early help refers to the offer of any information, advice or support to children, young people and their families.
 Early help work is there to help children and families when issues emerge, to help prevent problems from escalating.
-Sarah Wilson is our pastoral care worker who works one day a week at Calow CofE VC Primary School.
+Mr James Thompson is our Pastoral care manager who works 17 hours a week at Calow CofE VC Primary School.
 He is on the gate every morning and is always happy to help and support.

 At Calow Cof VC Primary School, some of the early help work that we offer is:

-- Parent/carers - you can call school or arrange to speak to Sarah Wilson or any member of the school team if you are concerned or need support with your child’s learning, behaviour or anything else that you may be worried about.
+- Parent/carers - you can call school or arrange to speak to James Thompson or any member of the school team if you are concerned or need support with your child’s learning, behaviour or anything else that you may be worried about.

 - Children – All classes at Calow CofE VC Primary school have a worry box where children can write their worries or concerns regarding anything inside or outside school.
-Mrs Wigfield is a trauma informed school's practioner and works with classes to discuss issues of safety and wellbeing.
+Mr Thompson and Mrs Wigfield are trauma informed school's practioners and work with classes to discuss issues of safety and wellbeing.
 Mrs Wigfield is also the mental health lead.

 - Schools will liaise with external agencies where necessary to make sure the children’s needs are met for the best possible outcome.

 - School can help you to complete forms and other paperwork such as: admissions to high school, Disability Living Allowance, Doctors forms, etc.

 We have a lot of accessible options to support parents, Please feel free to call us on 01246 274370 or email firstname.lastname@example.org.
 We will always be here to help.
 If we cannot help you within our Early Help offer within school, we will support you and help you and your family get the support you need.

 If you do not feel comfortable speaking to a member of staff regarding issues, please see our “What, Where, When” leaflet below, which will be able to signpost you to some of the many agencies out there for support.